-This guide will provide tips on pruning hedges and instructions on how to shape them like a professional.
+This guide will provide tips on how to prune shrubs and instructions on how to trim hedges.

-The first step is choosing a hedge trimmer that fits your needs.
+The first step is choosing the right types of hedge trimmers to fit your needs.
 Corded and cordless electric varieties are best suited for small to medium-sized hedges, while gas trimmers are designed to accommodate a wider surface area.
-Whichever style you choose, pick one with blades large enough to cut your hedges efficiently.
+Whichever style you choose, pick one with blades large enough for efficient hedge trimming.

 For more precise shaping, you will also need the proper handheld pruning tools.
 Hand shears and loppers can be used for hard-to-reach areas and pronounced angles, or for a more defined finish along the top.
 Pruning saws are great for making sharp cuts through thicker branches.